ReactiveX/rxjs/MIGRATION.md

 # RxJS v5.x to v6 Update Guide

 RxJS v6 has arrived!
-While this is a major version change (from 5.x to 6.x), we�ve put in a lot of work to keep the hard breaking changes to a minimum.
+While this is a major version change (from 5.x to 6.x), we've put in a lot of work to keep the hard breaking changes to a minimum.
 In most cases, this allows application and library developers to update incrementally and use RxJS v6 without any modifications to their code.